-The structure plan comprises over 137 ha of developable land and incorporates a holistic flooding and drainage solution comprising a system of wetlands and linear channels.
+The structure plan comprised over 258 ha of developable land and incorporated a holistic flooding and drainage solution comprising a system of wetlands and linear channels.
 The structure plan is presented in Figure 1-1, and is considered within this assessment.